Free Sports Picks of the Day

 Sean Murphy

-My selection is on the 'under' between Washington and Philadelphia at 7:35 pm et on Wednesday.
+My selection is on Orlando minus the points over Dallas at 8:40 pm et on Friday.

 Mike Lundin